anshudutta/linux-cheat-sheet/Network.md

 # display route table
 $ netstat -rn

 # display listening socket (tcp), eg. check if nginx is listening on port 80
 $ netstat -ntlp
 # for udp
 $ netstat -nulp
+# List open files (as everything in linux is files, this displays whats running on a port)
+$lsof -i tcp:3000

 # packet sniffing using tcpdump
 # -n --> numerical address and ports